Algebraic K-theory over the infinite dihedral group: an algebraic approach: Applications

-Natural examples of bimodules originate from group rings of amalgamated product of groups.
+Examples of bimodules originate from group rings of amalgamated product of groups.

-\begin{defn} A subgroup $H$ of a group $G$ is \textbf{almost-normal} if $[H : H \cap x H x^{-1}] < \infty$ for every $x \in G$.
-Equivalently, $H$ is an almost-normal subgroup of $G$ if every $(H,H)$-double coset $HxH$ is a (disjoint) union of finitely many left cosets $gH$ and a (disjoint) union of finitely many right cosets $Hg$. \end{defn}
+\begin{dfn} A subgroup $H$ of a group $G$ is \textbf{almost-normal} if $|H : H \cap x H x\inv| < \infty$ for every $x \in G$.
+In other words, $H$ is commensurate with all its conjugates.
+Equivalently, $H$ is an almost-normal subgroup of $G$ if every $(H,H)$-double coset $HxH$ is both a union of finitely many left cosets $gH$ and a union of finitely many right cosets $Hg$. \end{dfn}

 \begin{rem} Almost-normal subgroups arise in the Shimura theory of automorphic functions, with $(G,H)$ called a Hecke pair.
 Here are two sufficient conditions for a subgroup $H \subset G$ to be almost-normal: if $H$ is a finite-index subgroup of $G$, or if $H$ is a normal subgroup of $G$.
-Interesting examples of almost-normal subgroups are given in \cite[p.~9]{Krieg}. \end{rem}
+Examples of almost-normal subgroups are given in \cite[page~9]{Krieg}. \end{rem}

-Here is our reduction for a certain class of group rings, specializing the General Algebraic Semi-splitting of Theorem \ref{maink}.
+Here is our reduction for a certain class of group rings, specializing the General Algebraic Semi-splitting of \fullref{maink}.

 \begin{cor} Let $R$ be a ring.
-Let $G = G_1 *_F G_2$ be an injective amalgamated product of groups over a common subgroup $F$ of $G_1$ and $G_2$.
+Let $G = G_1 *_F G_2$ be an injective amalgamated product of groups over a subgroup $F$ of $G_1$ and $G_2$.
 Suppose $F$ is an almost-normal subgroup of $G_2$.
 Then, for all $n \in \Z$, there is an isomorphism of abelian groups:

 \end{cor}